study-camp/2018/PITCHME.md

 ---
 ### [Optimize <br/> images and fonts](https://academy.exceedlms.com/student/path/2967#)

+ * How to optimize fonts?
+ * How to optimize images?
+ * How to optimize caching strategy?

 <!-- Speaker Notes -->
 Note:

+_Time: 20 mins_

+Web fonts and images improve design but add latency.
+Let's optimize this by eliminating them (if possible), optimizing them (for efficiency) and caching them optimally (for reuse)

+How can you optimize images?

+ * Minify and compress vector images.
+SVG (Scalable Vector Graphics) are ideal for multi-device, high-resolution, compact image representation.
+ * Remove unnecessary image metadata.
+Drawing apps may pack unnecessary metadata into the images.
+Remove and/or compress for efficiency.
+ * Pick best raster image format.
+Dial down quality or select formats that optimize for downloads (& byte savings) without significantly impacting experience.
+ * Resize on server.
+Create scaled versions of images on server for optimal size/resolutions that are closest to the "natural" size of the displayed element.
+ * Automate, automate, automate.
+Invest in tools and processes that auto-compress images, auto-minify/compress files etc.

+How can you optimize your fonts?

+ * Optimized fonts, combined with loading strategy, is ideal.
+ * Best practices
+    + don't use too many fonts
+    + minimize number of used variants per font
+    + fonts can be split into subsets with just the needed glyphs
+    + deliver optimized font formats to browser (multiple formats may exist)
+    + fonts are static resources. cache/revalidate intelligently
+    + explore [_Font Loading API_](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Font_Loading_API) for custom rendering/timeout strategies

+How can you optimize caching strategy?

+ * Consistent URLs for same content to leverage caching/reuse
+ * [ETag Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) - Validation tokens eliminate need to reload (if asset has not changed on server)
+ * Intermediaries - what assets can be cached by intermediaries like CDNs?
+(Ideally content that is static and non-user specific)
+ * Cache lifetime - determine default cache max-age for each item to tradeoff fetch times against freshness
+ * Cache hierarchy - resource URLs with short or no-cache lifetimes for HTML documents, ensures pages are freshly loaded but the assets they use are cached optimally
+ * Churn - identify parts of code that change more frequently than others, and isolate them in their own file.
+Now the rest can be loaded once and cached, and only the small changing subset reloaded on-demand.

 ---
 ### [Focus on <br/> mobile user experience](https://academy.exceedlms.com/student/path/2967#)

 <!-- Speaker Notes -->
 Note:

 ---
 ### [Deliver <br/> user-centered mobile experience](https://academy.exceedlms.com/student/path/2967#)